kcarta/flash-cards-ru/README.md

 In this updated `_startLearningSession` method, the `CupertinoActionSheet` offers multiple options such as "Flashcards" and "Quiz".
 When the user selects an option, the action sheet is dismissed with `Navigator.pop(context)`, and the selected activity is started.
 For example, selecting "Flashcards" navigates to the `WordView` with `isFlashcardMode: true`, similar to your original method.
 You can add more options by adding additional `CupertinoActionSheetAction` widgets to the `actions` list.

 Remember to implement the functionality for each option accordingly.
 For instance, the "Quiz" option in the example above has a placeholder comment where you should add the implementation for starting a quiz session.

+# TODO

+- Styling in card view
+  - Rounded corners
+  - Transparency down to the swipe background?
+- Sorting in home view
+  - A-Z Russian
+  - A-Z English
+  - Type
+- Sorting the types by priority
+-
+- Different activities
+  -